 - Day 7 / Dundrum Bay & The Mournes

-- Today we will begin in the seaside village of Dundrum with its 13th-century castle and majestic views of Dundrum Bay and the Mourne Mountains before a short drive to our walk in the Mourne Mountains.
+We will begin our guided tour today in the seaside village of Dundrum with its 13th-century castle and majestic views of Dundrum Bay and the Mourne Mountains before a short drive to our walk in the Mourne Mountains.
 Our Walk will follow the old smugglers path of the Brandy Pad to the famous Mourne Wall at the saddle of Slieve Donard before our descent along the Glen river to the sea-side town of Newcastle.

 - Day 8 / Departure

-- The tour now comes to an end and we must depart after breakfast to arrive at approx. 12 pm in Dublin Airport.
+The guided tour of Northern Ireland now comes to an end and we must depart after breakfast to arrive at approximately 12 pm to Dublin Airport.

 - All accommodation is approved and all rooms will be en-suite